angelosmar1/stratego-setup-generator/README.md

 # stratego-setup-generator
 Using an LSTM to generate human-like Stratego setups.
+Trained on setups from the gravon.de archive of Stratego games.